GoloisaNinja/GoloisaNinja/README.md

 # Hello!
 I'm Jon.
 Welcome to my GitHub! 👾
-## I'm a Full Stack Developer that enjoys to build cool stuff.
+## I'm a Software Developer that enjoys to build cool stuff.
 Sometimes I build useful stuff, and sometimes I just build fun and entirely useless stuff!
 But regardless of the project, I'm always learning. 🌱
 ### A little background...
 To say I had rough beginnings would be an understatement.
 After floundering in several retail jobs, I took a job as a financial broker.
 I would stay in this role for a decade before, along with several other life changes, I eventually just admitted my love affair with tech, and jumped in feet first.
 I took a tech sector job in late 2014 and began writing code in 2015.
 It was electric, that feeling when you know you are finally doing the thing you love.
-It's been off to the races ever since.
+I've been passionately creating software ever since!
 ### A look at the stacks and technologies that I like to work in 💾
 * JavaScript
 * React
-* Vue
+* Java
 * Gatsby
 * NodeJS
 * Express
 * MongoDB
-* Google Firestore
+* Golang
-* GraphQL
+* SQL
 * Strapi
 * Shopify
 * Netlify and Jamstack